pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 This is implemented by method `Document.subset_fonts()` and is available if package fontTools is installed.

-This invocation is also done ba font subsetting.
+This invocation is also done by font subsetting.

 ## Changes
 * Version 2020-09-02: